-It provides an image gallery where the dentists can upload their own images or use stock photos.
+It provides an image gallery where dentists can upload their own images or use stock photos.
 It also explains a number of common dental problems as well as their treatments.
 If the patient or the doctor wants to discuss some specifics relating to the dental conditions, they can be marked as a reminder.

 Dental Expert is one of the best dental apps related to hygiene.
 Not only does it explain a range of dental problems and treatments but it also provides useful information about good dental habits.

 It explains different dental procedures and answers the most common questions about dental health issues, treatments, and dental care in general.

 For example, if a patient needs a root canal treatment, with the help of this app they will know exactly what the problem is and what the solution of their health problem is, the recovery time, the steps of the procedure, etc.